-By leaving a gift in your will to Women’s Aid you can leave a lasting legacy of hope to women and children experiencing domestic abuse.
+Leaving a gift in your will is one of the biggest things you can do to make a difference to the lives of women and children affected by domestic abuse.

-Legacies are special gifts, entrusted to us by those who share our values and vision.
-Legacy gifts are critical to the future of our work and the future of women and children across the country.
+Gifts in wills are special gifts, entrusted to us by those who share our values and vision for the future.
+They are critical to our work and the lives of women and children across the country.

-No matter what size, your gift will be used to transform lives, strengthen life-saving services, and protect the rights and safety of survivors in the years ahead.
+No matter the size, your gift will be used to transform lives, strengthen life-saving services, and protect the rights and safety of survivors in the years ahead.